The CORE Operating System Micro Course

 Most importantly, you learned that you aren't failing because you lack talent, intelligence, or motivation.
 You're overwhelmed because your business currently has nowhere structured to live, and that changes starting now.

-In the next module, we’ll begin building the first layer of your Creator Operating System: CAPTURE.
+In the next module, we’ll begin building the first layer of your CreatorOS: CAPTURE.
 You’ll learn how to stop losing ideas, organize incoming information, and create a reliable Creator Inbox system that reduces mental clutter immediately.

-Build Your Creator Inbox
+Module 2: CAPTURE: Build Your Creator Inbox

 Ideas are everywhere.
-They pop into our head when we're both least expecting them, and least able to write them down.
+They pop into our head when we're least expecting them, but least able to write them down.
 This could be while driving, in the shower, halfway through another project, while scrolling social media, during conversations, while watching YouTube, or at 2:17 AM when your brain suddenly decides NOW is the perfect time to invent an entire business model

 So the problem is not a lack of ideas, it's the fact that most of us don't have a reliable system for capturing them.